maxim-ge/far2l-deb/README.md

 ---

-.deb packages for [far2l](https://github.com/elfmz/far2l) ([Far Manager 2](http://www.farmanager.com/index.php?l=en) linux port, including [far-gvfs](https://github.com/cycleg/far-gvfs) plugin as FTP/SFTP/WebDAV/SMB client).
+.deb package for [far2l](https://github.com/elfmz/far2l) ([Far Manager 2](http://www.farmanager.com/index.php?l=en) linux port, including [far-gvfs](https://github.com/cycleg/far-gvfs) plugin as FTP/SFTP/WebDAV/SMB client).

-Confirmed working on Mint 18.3 / Ubuntu 16.04.3 (i386 & amd64 builds available).
+Package is built for amd64 architecture for Mint 18.3 / Ubuntu 16.04.3.

-On debian jessie use make_far2l_deb.sh.
+On debian jessie and/or 32-bit distros you may try to build package yourself using make_far2l_deb.sh.

 On older distros make_far2l_deb.sh may or may not work.